jakubkottnauer/hull-solver/README.md

 HullSolver is a simple numerical constraint satisfaction problem (NCSP) solver using hull consistency.

-Sample input file with two constraints and four variables:
+Sample input file with two constraints and four variables.
+First line lists variables whose domains we aim to narrow:

 ```
+x y a b
 x * x = a
 x + y = b
 x in [1,10]